apollo

 0

-THIAMINE is composed of Thiamine (Vitamin B1) that works by generating energy from nutrients and converting food molecules into energy for the body to function seamlessly.
-THIAMINE is vital for cells' growth, development, and functioning.
+Thiamine is composed of Thiamine (Vitamin B1), which generates energy from nutrients and converts food molecules into energy so that the body can function seamlessly.
+Thiamine is vital for cells' growth, development, and functioning.

 Medicinal Benefits

-THIAMINE contains Thiamine.
-It is used to address thiamine deficiency resulting from disease, drugs or alcoholism.
-It is used in the treatment of Beri-Beri, Wernicke’s encephalopathy, Korsakoff’s psychosis and various chronic conditions.
+Thiamine contains Thiamine.
+It is used to address thiamine deficiency resulting from disease, drugs, or alcoholism.
+It is also used to treat Beri-Beri, Wernicke’s encephalopathy, Korsakoff’s psychosis, and various chronic conditions.
 Thiamine binds with ATP (the energy currency of the cell) and forms thiamine diphosphate, a molecule that mediates various processes in energy-producing pathways in the body, such as carbohydrate metabolism and hexose-uptake in the HMP pathway.
 Thereby, thiamine converts food into energy and finds application in the treatment of various states produced by its deficiency.

 Directions for Use